There is an autoimmune link between certain types of vitiligo and autoimmune thyroid disease. However, the exact basis of this connection is unclear.

 In some cases, doctors may prescribe drugs that suppress the immune system for AITD.
 This can happen if thyroid disease starts to affect a person’s eyes, which typically occurs in Graves’ disease.
 If this happens, a doctor may prescribe high dose steroids or immunomodulating drugs.

 Additionally, immunomodulating drugs have serious side effects.
-They affect the whole immune system, reducing a person’s defense against infections.
+They affect the immune system, reducing a person’s defense against infections.
 This can be dangerous.

 Doctors will likely try other treatments before prescribing immunosuppressants.

 Below are frequently asked questions relating to thyroid disease and vitiligo.

 No. While thyroid disease and other autoimmune disorders can be more common in people with vitiligo, it is not a certainty that everyone with vitiligo will develop them.